Posted by TheYank at 11/25/2009 8:14 AM EST

 Holidays too, are not beyond American influence.
 People frequently blame the changes in the way that Christmas, Easter, St. Patrick's Day and Halloween are celebrated on American influence.

 In a week or two many Irish people will have their homes bedecked in flashing Santas, snowmen, sleighs, and all sorts of light displays.
 None of this existed here 15 years ago.
 Back then all you'd see was the family Christmas tree in the window of a house - there would be no outdoor decorations.
 Now every neighborhood is like Times Square.
 American influence.

 Yet, there's one American holiday tradition that refuses to leave America's shores – Thanksgiving.
-Yup, Thanksgiving is one of the biggest days of the year in America, but here it's simply a Thursday.
+Yup, tomorrow is one of the biggest days of the year in America, but here it's simply Thursday, November 26.
 No holiday, no parades, no football (that's another sad story), no nothing.
 It can be the most depressing day of the year for an American in Ireland.

 Instinctively all Americans know when Thanksgiving comes around.
 It's ingrained in our DNA.
 When that 4th week of November comes around you begin to salivate at the thought of the big turkey dinner, like some Pavlovian dog.
 Whether you're state-side or in Ireland or anywhere else for that matter you've just gotta have turkey.

 It's easier said than done, however.
 You can't find a turkey in the stores here.
 All the turkeys in Ireland are earmarked for December 25.
 And if you have to work a full day tomorrow, there's no time to prepare a Thanksgiving dinner.